Valley Children's Stadium

-Valley Children's Stadium, also known as Jim Sweeney Field at Bulldog Stadium, is an outdoor college football stadium in the Western United States, located on the campus of California State University, Fresno, in Fresno, California.
-It is the home field of the Fresno State Bulldogs, who play in the Mountain West Conference.
+Valley Children's Stadium, also known as Jim Sweeney Field at Bulldog Stadium, is an outdoor college football stadium located on the campus of California State University, Fresno, in Fresno, California.
+It is the home field of the Fresno State Bulldogs, who play in the Pac-12 Conference.

 History

 Funding and construction

 Prior to the construction of Bulldog Stadium, Fresno State played at 13,000-seat Ratcliffe Stadium at Fresno City College, about 5 mi southwest of campus.
 In the early 1970s, there were only two stadiums in the Fresno area, Ratcliffe and McLane, which made scheduling of local football games difficult.
 Those two stadiums had to host all local high school, community college and university games, which forced some high school games to be played on Thursday nights, rather than the traditional Friday nights.

 The 1974 addition of Lamonica Stadium in Clovis eased the bottleneck somewhat, but efforts to build a stadium at Fresno State became serious in the mid-1970s.
 Bob Goss, chairman of the athletics booster organization the Bulldog Foundation, said in 1973: "I feel strongly the community of Fresno not only needs a new stadium, but can afford it, and is willing to get going as soon as possible on a drive to raise a part of the money."

 In 1975, Fresno State students voted not to contribute to the stadium project via tuition fees, but the state budget included $1.2 million for it.
 A stadium steering committee was established in 1977, led by local businessman Leon Peters, looking to make the project a reality.

 An initial round of construction bids came in over budget and the steering committee reworked their request.
 A second round of bidding offered better results and the local Robert F. Fisher Company was awarded the construction contract.
 Bulldog Stadium was completed in September 1980, a few months ahead of schedule, and had a seating capacity of 30,000.

 It hosted the California Bowl from 1981 to 1991 and friendly soccer matches prior to the 1994 FIFA World Cup.